 - Loss of a loved one

-What these events share is that they leave the individual feeling emotionally, cognitively, and physically overwhelmed.
-The resulting PTSD, addiction, depression, and anxiety that accompany trauma are normal reactions to these very abnormal experiences.
+All of the events above leave the individual feeling emotionally, cognitively, and physically overwhelmed.
+The resulting trauma symptoms or trauma-related disorders like post-traumatic stress disorder, drug addiction, alcoholism, depression, and anxiety that accompany trauma are normal reactions to these very abnormal experiences.
 Nonetheless, the inability to cope with everyday life and the pervasive state of fear and anxiety that result are not things that simply go away in time.

-Why is Sabino Recovery Trauma Treatment Right for You
+Why Sabino Recovery’s Residential Trauma Program Is Right for You

-At Sabino Recovery we know that high quality, effective treatment cannot be improvised.
-We craft a targeted, individualized treatment plan for you only after thoroughly assessing and understanding the ways that trauma has impacted your life and the lives of those closest to you.
+At Sabino Recovery we know that high-quality, effective inpatient trauma rehabilitation and treatment cannot be improvised.
+We craft a targeted, individualized treatment program for you, only after thoroughly assessing your trauma and understanding the ways that trauma has impacted your life and the lives of those closest to you.

-You did not choose to respond to a traumatic event in the way that you have.
-Trauma causes lasting changes in the areas of the brain responsible for regulating emotion, thought, and memory.
-Through a variety of modalities we can assist you in regaining a sense of power over your reactions and enabling the use of healthier and more productive coping skills.
+Nobody chooses to react to trauma the way they do and these reactions will take on a variety of different forms depending on the individual.
+As trauma causes lasting changes in the areas of the brain responsible for regulating emotion, thought, and memory, any maladaptive coping mechanisms or bad habits that may result from this are expected.
+Through a variety of modalities, we can assist you in breaking down these maladaptive coping mechanisms and regaining a sense of power over your reactions, and enabling the use of healthier and more productive coping skills.

-In this video Shelly, a former resident who sought treatment for trauma and addiction speaks about her experience at Sabino Recovery
+In this video Shelly, a former resident who sought trauma therapy and addiction therapy speaks about her effective treatment experience at Sabino Recovery

-How Do I Know If I Have Unresolved Trauma
+How Do I Know If I Have Trauma-Related Disorders?

-You may be unsure if you have unresolved trauma.
+You may be unsure if you have unresolved trauma disorders.
 It is not uncommon for the memory of the traumatic experience to be buried.
 As a result, you may have been misdiagnosed with ADD, ADHD, depression, anxiety, or bipolar disorder.
-Many of those who enter treatment at Sabino Recovery have experienced the symptoms of trauma without having connected these to a traumatic experience.
-This may be due to a lack of vivid recollection of the trauma or not understanding trauma’s impact.
+Many of those who enter treatment at Sabino Recovery has experienced the symptoms of trauma without having connected these to a traumatic experience.
+This may be due to a lack of vivid recollection of the trauma, not understanding the trauma’s impact, or not realizing that an event in their life was traumatic.
+We focus on helping people come to terms with their trauma and how that may develop into destructive coping mechanisms, so that you as an individual, can gain resolution from your unresolved trauma.

 Common signs of unresolved trauma: